 I shared a common problem with Prime Minister Begin and with President Sadat.
 As was the case with them, my personal involvement in the Camp David process carried high political risks.
 No politician likes to have a highly publicized effort for a great achievement and fail.
 There was certainly no guarantee of success.
 The differences seemed almost insurmountable.
-Neither was there any guarantee of success in Jerusalem or Cairo when I went there to remove the obstacles to a peace treaty.
+Neither was there any guarantee of success in Jerusalem or Cziro when I went there to remove the obstacles to a peace treaty.
 I have been personally involved in the peace process because in conscience there is really no choice for me.
-We simply must continue to move away from war and stalemate to peace and to progress for the people of Israel and for the people of if necessary in a summit meeting, which Prime Minister Begin and I discussed on the phone when he called me this morning.
-He called to express his personal gratitude at the success of the Linowitz mission to the Middle East, and also to express his gratitude at the renewed prospects for progress.
-As you know, President Sadat has already publicly agreed with this idea of a a summit meeting if necessary to ensure success.
+We simply must continue to move away from war and stalemate to peace and to progress for the people of Israel and for the people of Egypt.